radareorg/radare2-book/basic_commands/intro.md

 > !ls         ; run `ls` in the shell
 ```

-The meaning of arguments (iter, addr, size) depends on the specific command.
+The meaning of the arguments (iter, addr, size) depends on the specific command.
 As a rule of thumb, most commands take a number as an argument to specify the number of bytes to work with, instead of the currently defined block size.
 Some commands accept math expressions or strings.

 ```
 > px 0x17     ; show 0x17 bytes in hexs at current seek